Inside IKEA’s Genius: A Deep Dive into Emotional Design

 You either love IKEA or you don’t.
-Personally, I'm not really their target market but one thing I can't ignore is the absolute genius of their design.
-Some find the maze exhilarating, others well it's just down right frustrating.
-Some trust the brand deeply, others tolerate it as a trip that needs to be taken when we shift homes.
-And that is precisely the point, IKEA is not nor has it ever been neutral.
-It is a brand that evokes feeling, love, dislike, trust, frustration but never indifference.
-And that polarity is super intentional.
+Personally, I'm not really their target market, but one thing I can't ignore is the absolute genius of their design.
+Some find the maze exhilarating, while others find it downright frustrating.
+Some trust the brand deeply, while others tolerate it as a necessary trip when shifting homes.
+This is precisely the point: IKEA has never been neutral.
+It is a brand that evokes feelings of love, dislike, trust, and frustration, but never indifference.
+This polarity is intentional.
 The mechanics of their business that irritate some are the same ones that shift others from like to love.
-It's proof that a strong brand is one that isn't designed to please everyone, but to resonate so deeply with their target market that it almost becomes part of their lives.
-Working with so many brands and even the years across adidas, Nike and sneakerboy were not just successful because of the clarity in who we were for but more importantly because it provided me the clarity in knowing who we weren't for.

 The Maze That Guides the Body